-Water Description: The Village purchases water from the City of Chicago and distributes it to customers throughout the Village through its own water system.
-The Water Fund is the enterprise fund that accounts for the revenues and expenditures of operating the water system, inclusive of capital costs.
+Water Description: The Village purchases water from the City of Chicago and distributes it to customers throughout the Village using its own infrastructure.
+The Water Fund is the enterprise fund that accounts for the revenues and expenditures of operating the water system, including capital costs.

 Sewer Description: The Village maintains the system that carries sewage to the Metropolitan Water Reclamation District's system.
-The Sewer Fund is the enterprise fund that accounts for the revenues and expenditures of operating the system, inclusive of capital costs.
-The sewer charge is derived from the amount of water consumed per account.
+The sewer charge is based on the amount of water consumed per account.